 - Attendance Boundary Map

 - For eligible students to receive bus transportation on the first day of seated classes, you must register April 15.
-If you are planning to ride the bus please be aware of these safety procedures that will help ensure the health and well being of all bus riders.
-Elementary and K-8 school students that live more than 1 mile from their designated Explore site and middle school students that live more than 1.5 miles from their designated Explore site are eligible for transportation.
+If you are planning to ride the bus, please be aware of these safety procedures that will help ensure the health and well-being of all bus riders.
+Elementary and K-8 school students that live more than one mile from their designated Explore site and middle school students that live more than 1.5 miles from their designated Explore site are eligible for transportation.

 - Breakfast and lunch will be offered daily at each Explore site.
 Under current USDA guidelines, McBride and Cherokee Explore students will have to pay for meals according to their meal status.
 Families can continue to fill out free and reduced meal benefit applications to assist if needed.
 All other Explore sites will be able to offer meals at no charge for students and children 18 and under that consume meals on site.